ror-study-group/cucumber-blog/README.md

 	4 steps (4 passed)
 	0m0.857s

 Great!
 All steps passed!
+Cucumber/Capybara found our site, entered some info, and found the info after we submitted.

-But we never made our granular Unit Tests (RSpec) and didn't use FactoryGirl…
+We never made our granular Unit Tests (RSpec) and didn't use FactoryGirl…

 #####STAY TUNED